Cupra Leon review

 What Car? says...

-The Cupra Leon we're reviewing here is a fast car with a twist – and not just because it's available as a hatchback or an estate.
+As anyone who’s watched The Sixth Sense will know, a good twist is pretty exciting.
+And the Cupra Leon we're reviewing here is a fast car with its own interesting twist – and not just because it's available as a hatchback or estate.

-You see, as well as being available with a turbo-boosted petrol engine that thumps out masses of power, the Cupra Leon also comes in two super-quick plug-in hybrid versions that emit nothing from their exhaust pipes when running on battery power alone.
+As well as getting a turbo-boosted petrol engine that thumps out masses of power, the Cupra Leon also comes in two super-quick plug-in hybrid versions that emit nothing from their exhaust pipes when running on battery power alone.

 Overview